EdwardLiu-diver/COSI-150B-FinalProject/README.md

 ## How to run
-Clone this repository, ues your terminal
+Clone this repository, ues your terminal go into Recbole_FFM folder, use command

 (base) root % python run_recbole.py --model=FFM --dataset=criteo --config_files=test.yaml